ncatlab/nlab-content/pages/17138.md

+spring

-#### Free spectra
+##### Free spectra
  {#FreeSpectra}

 > This is a technical section with discussion of certain [[free construction|free]] objects  in the categories of spectra of prop. \ref{HighlyStructuredSpectraAsDayConvolutionSModules}.
-This discussion is used in the proof of the stable model structures [below](#ProofOfTheStableModelStructure) and of the Quillen equivalences between them [further below](#QuillenEquivalencesOfStableModelStructures).
+The discussion here provides technical lemmas that are used in the proof of the stable model structures [below](#ProofOfTheStableModelStructure), the proof of the Quillen equivalences between them [further below](#QuillenEquivalencesOfStableModelStructures) and [then](#MonoidalStableModelStructure) the proof that the model structure is monoidal.

 The concept of _[[free spectrum]]_ is a generalization of that of _[[suspension spectrum]]_.
 In fact the [[stable homotopy types]] of free spectra are precisely those of iterated [[loop space objects]] of [[suspension spectra]].
 But for the development of the theory what matters is free spectra before passing to stable homotopy types, for as such they play the role of the basic cells for the stable [[model structures on spectra]] analogous to the role of the [[n-spheres]] in the [[classical model structure on topological spaces]] (def. \ref{GeneratingAndGeneratingAcyclicCofibrationsForDiagramSpectra} below).